Jurisprudence Exam Information

 The Jurisprudence Examination provides assurance that applicants at point of entry have a sound level of understanding of the legislative framework that is in place to reduce the risks that exist in veterinary practice and the privileges, responsibilities and obligations associated with licensure and public protection.

 Licensure applicants have found themselves unable to attempt the CVO Jurisprudence Exam in person due to the extraordinary circumstances posed by COVID-19.
-As applicants wish to be licensed, begin to practise and to make a livelihood, the College is now offering two options to fulfill the licensing requirement to successfully complete the CVO Jurisprudence Exam.
+As applicants wish to be licensed, begin to practise and to make a livelihood, the College has decided to issue licences to applicants with a temporary exemption from having to successfully complete the CVO Jurisprudence Exam.

 Prior to a licence being issued, you must provide a declaration confirming that you have read and reviewed the CVO Jurisprudence Exam workbook (version 03/2020) and all links contained within the workbook.
 This temporary measure is a safeguard that will ensure that applicants have an appropriate understanding of their professional obligations in day-to-day practice.